ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Procedure to delete Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-delete}

-Deleting a Caveonix RiskForesight license does not remove the Caveonix RiskForesight on {{site.data.keyword.cloud}} service that is installed on a vCenter Server instance.
+Deleting a Caveonix RiskForesight license does not remove the Caveonix RiskForesight service that is installed on a vCenter Server instance.
 To remove the service, you must do so in the {{site.data.keyword.vmwaresolutions_short}} console.
 For more information, see [Procedure to remove services for vCenter Server instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-removing-procedure).
 {:note:}

 1. Click **Resources** from the left navigation pane.